SEKOIA-IO/documentation/docs/xdr/features/detect/rules_catalog.md

 ![search alert filters](/assets/operation_center/rules_catalog/search_alert_filters.png)

-You can also search for rules that no active alert filters with the other search criteria.
+You can also search for rules that have no active alert filters with the other search criteria.

 ### Enable new rules
 #### Automatically